utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 git add .
 ```

 This will add (or "stage") all the untracked files to git, but it hasn't saved them yet.

+### Commit changes

 Next we want to "commit" them (which means save them) and include a message to say why we made changes to these files.
 ALWAYS include the `-m` flag when you commit, with a message.

+- Do this command in your Terminal.
+Note the quotes:

 ```bash
 git commit -m "my first commit"